Wigdo/papyrus/_posts/2019-05-11-committal.markdown

 ----

 #  "Should Victoria maintain, abolish, replace or reform the present committal system?" #
--This question was asked by the Victorian Law Reform Commission '[VLRC](https://www.lawreform.vic.gov.au/all-projects/committals)' which is due to deliver its report to the Victorian parliament 31 March 2020.
+-This question was asked by the Victorian Law Reform Commission '[VLRC](https://www.lawreform.vic.gov.au/all-projects/committals)' which is due to deliver its report on 'committal hearings' to the Victorian parliament 31 March 2020.
 The VLRC is currently seeking submissions on this question.

 <p style="text-align: center;"> I INTRODUCTION <p>